Louis-Gonzalez/starterPack/README.md

 npx nuxi@latest module add test-utils

-the command to run the tests is : `npx vitest` in your terminal
+the command to run the linter is : `npx vitest` in your terminal

 ### for ESLint :